 Other High Income funds focus on dividend-paying shares and offer more potential for long-term growth.
 The UK has tended to be one of the highest-yielding markets in the world, so that’s where a lot of income managers focus their attention.
 There’s an increasing number of overseas companies that pay dividends as well though, which means High Income funds which hold these offer investors diversification away from the UK.

 There are also High Income funds with the flexibility to invest in alternative investments.
 In addition to shares and bonds, they might also invest in currencies, property or commodities.

 Remember investments and the income they produce can fall as well as rise in value so you may not get back what you invest, and they should be considered for the long term.
 This should not be viewed as personal advice, so please seek advice if you're unsure.

 We think funds in this sector are a great choice to potentially get paid a high income.

-Interest rates are still at historic lows, and we think they're unlikely to rise significantly in the short term.
-So the prospect of a regular income from some of the world's most successful companies is attractive.
+Interest rates are still at historic lows and unlikely to rise significantly in the short term.
+So the prospect of a regular income from some of the world's more successful companies, or areas of the market, is attractive.

 But the risks are greater if you only chase the highest yields, or invest in a narrow range of high-yielding investments.
 This creates a higher hurdle to grow your income each year, and sooner or later it could become unsustainable.

 In our view it’s important to balance a high income, dividend growth, and the aim to grow the value of your investment.
-It’s not easy though, which is why we think it makes sense to invest with professional fund managers with great track records.
-Our favourites feature on the Wealth 50.
+It’s not easy though, which is why we think it makes sense to invest with professional fund managers with good track records.

 It’s worth considering where each fund invests and what it tries to achieve.
 Some funds have more flexibility than others, so they may change where they invest over time depending on where they find the best opportunities for income.
 Overall, we think these funds could help maximise the potential for a high income, or be used to diversify a wider income portfolio.